SarthakMakhija/tech-lessons-posts/content/en/blog/diving_into_rust/index.md

 }
 ```

-`MatchersBuilder` allows composing multiple matchers and it can be used as the following:
+`MatchersBuilder` allows composing multiple matchers and it can be used as following:

 ```rust
 MatchersBuilder::start_building(Box::new(contain_a_digit()))